 What’s the Difference Between Duplicate and Copied Content?

 Understanding the difference between duplicate and copied content is important as you build your web presence.
 This is especially true if you are hoping to improve your site’s rankings in search engines like Google.

 Duplicate content is information that has the same meaning and can be found on multiple websites.
-For instance, here at Studio Barn Creative, we are a small business website designer.
+For instance, here at Studio Barn Creative, we are website designers and digital marketers.
 When we talk about the services we provide, we are probably duplicating some of the content, and the meaning of the content, from that of competitors.
 And vice versa.
 With this example in mind, and according to Matt Cutts of Google, an average of 25%-35% of all internet content is ‘duplicate’.
-That statistic is from 2013 and the average may be higher now in 2019.
+That statistic is from 2013 and the average may be higher now in 2022.